Wednesday, September 16, 2020

 The Barfüßerkirche is surrounded by profane buildings.

-The discalced monks of the Franciscans came to Augsburg in 1221 and built their first Barfüßerkirche 23 years later.
+The discalced Franciscan monks came to Augsburg in 1221 and built their first Barfüßerkirche 23 years later.
 The barefooted monks made the teachings of the Reformation known among the craftsmen and ordinary people.
-Their reading master Johann Schilling was trendy among ordinary people because of his courageous demands for social justice.
+Their reading master, Johann Schilling, was popular among ordinary people for his courageous demands for social justice.

 You enter the church walking through a densely planted court ...